Cottonwood Canyon (view northwest) |

 Boundaries

-The boundaries of this small wilderness area are not easily defined by geologic features, political boundaries, of section lines.
-Rather, the boundary was drawn to include rocky cliffs and mountain hillsides south and east of Jumbo Peak and Jumbo Spring.
+The northern and western boundaries of the wilderness area are not easily defined by geologic features, political boundaries, or section lines.
+Rather, the boundary generally was drawn irregularly to include rocky cliffs and mountain hillsides south and east of Jumbo Peak.
+Parts of the northern and western boundaries follow ridgelines, but not consistently.
+The western and southern boundaries border Lake Mead National Recreation Area.

 Access